mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 | **Total Expenses**                | **$806,219** | **$777,179** | **{{<delta-cell>}}** |
 | **Net Profit**                    | **$10,447**  | **$235,568** | **{{<delta-cell>}}** |

+After two years of basically breaking even, TinyPilot finally earned a meaningful profit.

+Most of the change is due to stronger sales.
+We switched to metal cases this year, which both increased the price customers were willing to pay and increased manufacturing speed.

-Several of my costs were way down.
-My design consulting shrunk to nearly zero, as I [stopped paying a design agency $6k/mo to tweak my logo](/tinypilot-redesign/).
-And I focused on scaling my existing product rather than iterating on the hardware design, which saved me $100k in electrical engineering costs.
+Expenses shifted around but stayed roughly the same overall.
+Design costs shrunk to nearly zero, as I [stopped paying a design agency $6k/mo to tweak my logo](/tinypilot-redesign/).
+And I focused on scaling my existing product rather than iterating on the hardware design, which saved $100k in electrical engineering.

-Payroll went up, but that's largely due to having more staff in 2023.
-I hired an extra person temporarily to help with assembling device until we completed our shift to the manufacturer.
-Other than that, I didnt' add staff, but the support engineers I hired midway through (TODO: link) 2022 were around for the full year in 2023.

-Payroll does not include me, as I don't draw a salary from TinyPilot.
-The full amount I earned from TinyPilot in 2023 was $236k.
-Before the business was generating a meaningful income, I survived by living in a low cost of living area and taking dividends from my index fund investments.
+I don't draw a salary from TinyPilot, so the full amount I earned from TinyPilot in 2023 was $236k.
+This often surprises people as they can't understand how I survived for so long on the meager earnings of my first five bootstrapper years.
+The answer is that I live in Western Massachusetts, where the cost of living is low.
+From years in big tech, I had index fund investments, which generated enough dividend income to sustain me.

 ## The most terrifying 10 minutes of 2023

 One lazy Saturday afternoon in February, I heard a knock on my door.
-On my porch was a guy in his mid-forties, and he was wearing jeans and a windbreaker.
+On my porch was a mid-forties guy in jeans and a windbreaker.
 I opened the door, still in my pajamas.

 "Are you the TinyPilot guy?" he asked me.